 We witness and utilize changes of physical state, or phase transitions, in a great number of ways.
 As one example of global significance, consider the evaporation, condensation, freezing, and melting of water.
 These changes of state are essential aspects of our earth’s water cycle as well as many other natural phenomena and technological processes of central importance to our lives.
-In this section, the essential aspects of phase transitions and heating curves are explored.
+In this section, phase transitions and heating curves are explored from a thermodynamics perspective.
 This section includes worked examples, sample problems, and a glossary.

 Recall the relationship between the amount of heat absorbed or released by a substance, q, and its accompanying temperature change, ΔT, already introduced in this module: